ahoorab/cdk-iac/README.md

 ## Created AWS Resource
 ### Unique ID
 Part of my requirements were to enforce a consistent naming convention across all stacks and created resources.
-There is a function in the AppProps class that will generate a unique id based on the following data:
+There is a method in the AppProps class that will generate a unique id based on the following data:

 * DTAP
 * VPC (if provided)